harrycresswell/harry/content/articles/getting-started-with-eleventy.md

 Likewise we don’t want to upload our _\_site_ directory to Github as this will be created when we run our scripts or automated by a deployment tool such as Netlify.
 So the second line takes care of that.

-Finally, let’s create a [README.md file](https://github.com/harrycresswell/eleventy-starter/blob/master/README.md).
-This acts as helpful documentation, both for us – so we remember how to install and use our project – and for any other developer who might want to clone a copy from Github and build something with it.
+Finally, let’s create a [README.md](https://github.com/harrycresswell/eleventy-starter/blob/master/README.md) file.
+This acts as helpful documentation, both for us – so we remember how to install and use our project – and for other developers who might want to [clone a copy from Github](https://github.com/harrycresswell/eleventy-starter) and build something with it.

 ## Conclusion